weigertlab/trackastra/README.md

 The input to *Trackastra* is a sequence of images and their corresponding cell (instance) segmentations.

-> This package is still under active development, please expect breaking changes in the future.
-If you encounter any problems please file an [issue](https://github.com/weigertlab/trackastra/issues) on the GitHub repo.

 ### Tracking with a pretrained model

 Consider the following python example script for tracking already segmented cells.
 All you need are the following two numpy arrays: